amolraswan/stata_workshop/session2/4_assignment.md

 	2. Write another ``forvalues`` loop that goes through the day-wise locals you defined in step 1 and then displays the mean value on each day in a "nice" way.
 Make it "nice" by writing a descriptive ``display`` command, so something like: ``display "Mean covishield vaccinations on `y' March were: ..."``.
 You need to fill in the ``...`` with the suitable local name.
 Note that here, I am using ``y`` in the ``forvalues`` statement.

-Both ``forvalues`` statements should go from 1 to 31 since you want to loop over the days in March.
+	3. Note: Both ``forvalues`` statements should go from 1 to 31 since you want to loop over the days in March.

 5. Save the edited dataset in the ``02_processed_data`` folder. (add "\_edited" at the end of its name)